pauloesampaio/pauloesampaio.github.io/_posts/2020-10-07-scraping_dresses.md

 ## Connecting the dots

 So, as mentioned, the website uses javascript, so I'm using splash to mimic a browser.
-Splash already runs in a container (image provided by [scrapinghub](https://hub.docker.com/r/scrapinghub/splash)) and I decided to run scrapy also from a container, so I put together a minimal `Dockerfile` with scrapy and pymongo and a `docker-compose.yml` to run it .
-This makes easier to deploy wherever I want (or even run locally isolated on my machine).
+Splash already runs in a container (image provided by [scrapinghub](https://hub.docker.com/r/scrapinghub/splash)) and I decided to run scrapy also from a container, so I put together a minimal [`Dockerfile`](https://github.com/pauloesampaio/scraping_dresses/blob/master/Dockerfile) with scrapy and pymongo and a [`docker-compose.yml`](https://github.com/pauloesampaio/scraping_dresses/blob/master/docker-compose.yml) to run it .
+This makes it easier to deploy wherever I want (or even run locally isolated on my machine).
 I'm saving the results to a MongoDB cloud collection, with each `product_id` as `document_id`.

 ## Closing thoughts